mapbox/mapbox-gl-native/platform/macos/docs/guides/For Style Authors.md

 `MGLSource` and `MGLStyleLayer` objects that represent content sources and style layers, respectively.

-The names of runtime styling classes and properties on <%- os %> are generally consistent with the style specification and Mapbox Studio’s Styles editor.
+The names of runtime styling classes and properties on macOS are generally consistent with the style specification and Mapbox Studio’s Styles editor.
 Any exceptions are listed in this document.